david-roh/Sense_glucose/README.md

 python alignment.py --ppg <ppg_file> --all_ppg <all_ppg_folder> --r_peak_pos <target_r_peak_pos> --out_folder <out_folder>
 ```
 - **ppg_file**: The file of the processed PPG beats (from the previous section)
-    - Ex: “./SeNSE TAMU/TCH: Cohort 1 Data/S01”.
+    - Ex: "./SeNSE/TCH_processed/c1s01/c1s01.pkl”.
 - **all_ppg_folder**: The folder storing all the processed PPG beats files
     - Ex: "./SeNSE/TCH_processed"
-- **target_r_peak_pos**: The position where the aligned R peak should be.
+- **r_peak_pos**: The position where the aligned R peak should be.
 If not provided, it will be calculated from the average among all the processed data.
-    - Ex: 59 (Mean: 59.41, Std: 14.82 from all the processed ecg data)
+    - Ex: 59 (Mean: 59.41, Std: 14.82 from all the processed ppg data)
 - **out_folder**: This is the folder where all the final aligned PPG beat data is stored.
     - Ex: “./SeNSE/TCH_aligned”.